phipalibunao/CS3_2ndQtr_K18_K21/README.md

 # Fractured Night

 ## Website Overview
-**Fractured Night** is an interactive narrative website where a single event is retold through the perspectives of four different people.
+**Fractured Night** is an interactive website that tells the story of a bridge collapse from four different points of view.
+The website allows players to explore the event through the perspectives of a journalist, an engineer, a supervisor, and a mayor.
-Each act reveals a fragment of the truth, hidden within mini-games and clues that reflect their memories, fears, and lies.
+Each act shows part of the story and provides mini-games and clues that players must use to understand what really happened.
+Some clues are true and some are false, so players must pay attention to find the correct story.
+The goal is to let players see how people can misunderstand events when they only see part of the information.

-> Will you remember the truth or only fragments of it?
+> Will you find the real story or only fragments of it?

 ## Titles and Logo
 - **Main Title:** Fractured Night